 It’s tax season, and many Canadians may be expecting a tax refund.
 It does not matter if you are getting a small amount or large amount of money: it makes good financial sense to decide wisely what to do with your tax refund.

-“It’s very tempting when you receive your income tax refund to go shopping on an impulsive shopping spree,”.” says Jeff Schwartz, executive director at the Consolidated Credit Counseling Services of Canada.
+According to a recent TD Bank survey, the average Canadian is expecting a refund up to $1,499.
+“It’s very tempting when you receive your income tax refund to go shopping on an impulsive shopping spree,” says Jeff Schwartz, executive director at Consolidated Credit.

-“It is nice to treat yourself to something special.
-However, it’s important to recognize the opportunity to make a real difference in your overall financial picture by using extra cash to attack debt or accumulate savings,” explains Schwartz.
+“It is nice to treat yourself to something special,” he says.
+“However, it’s important to recognize the opportunity to make a real difference in your overall financial picture by using extra cash to attack debt or accumulate savings.”

 You can reduce your debt load by increasing your down payment, and your tax refund could be a good lump sum amount to pad those savings.

-If you have children who participate in sports or after school activities, you know that these adventures can be very expensive.
+If you have children who participate in sports or after-school activities, you know that these adventures can be very expensive.
 Rather than relying on credit, or having your child sit on the sidelines because of the costs, put your tax refund away for when the season or activity starts.

 After you figure out what to do with your tax refund, are you trying to come up with creative ways to get rid of that debt once and for all?
 We can help you plan to become debt-free.
 Call one of our trained credit counsellors 1-888-294-3130 or check out our debt analysis calculator below.